About this listing

-Brendan House & Tin Jug Studio is in the heart of Birr.
-It is close to Birr Castle gardens & Historic Science Centre, as well as the town's charming shops and very good cafés.
+Brendan House & Tin Jug Studio are close to Birr Castle gardens & Historic Science Centre, as well as the town's charming shops and very good cafés.
 It is the home of an artist/writer and a poet/journalist.
 This is the 'secret' B&B of Birr, with no sign outside the door and no hoards of people staying.
 Guests have said and written that they felt very relaxed and welcome in this bohemian and elegant Georgian house, filled with art and antiques.
 It has the advantage of being in the centre of town yet usually, very quiet at night.

 There have been many compliments about our breakfasts, some written into the visitors book, such as, 'The best we've had, anywhere'.
 Much of the food served is local, organic and home-made, and presented with attention to the visual as much as to the flavours and variety offered.
 Breakfast options can be large or small; hearty or healthy.